 But maybe such a place is the perfect place to hide out.
 After all, your reading this site indicates you’re a bit of a contrarian and don’t buy into all the BS about everyone getting shot the minute they step out of the United States.
 In an era of government over-cooperation that has led to crack downs on some pretty stupid “crimes”, it’s nice to see not everyone is willing to play ball with the global statist mindset.

-For those seeking another citizenship, some countries simply don’t extradite their citizens no matter what.
+This is where having dual citizenship can be helpful.
+Some countries simply don’t extradite their citizens no matter what.
 Brazil is on that list, as is Venezuela.
-(Just don’t buy into the “quick” way to become a Venezuela citizen, which costs thousands and ends up with you in a holding cell.)
+(Just don’t buy into the “quick” way to get a gray market passport in Venezuela, which costs thousands of dollars and can end up with you in a holding cell.)

 If you’re waiting for a knock on the door from Terry Benedict’s guys – or the gestapo – there are global hide-outs where you could live out your days, and judging by the looks of some of these places, things could be worse.

 Now, go out and fly right.
 I don’t want anyone knocking on MY door looking for one of you.